What is access to work?

 But that's where I come in.
 Here's how I can make your ATW journey smoother:

-Grant consultations: Have questions about ATW?
-Whether you're about to apply, have already done so, or just have some questions in general, I'm here to clarify things.
+Have questions about ATW?
+Whether you're about to apply, have already done so, have a renewal coming up, or just have some questions in general, I'm here to clarify things.
 Employers, I've got your back too.
 I can help you understand your options and make the most of ATW.

 Navigating government processes can be daunting.
-But having guided many through these same steps, I'm confident I can help you ensure you make the most of this amazing opportunity.
+But having guided many through these same steps, I'm confident I can help give you the best chance of making the most of this amazing opportunity.

-Let's ensure you get the support you need and deserve!
+Let's make sure you get the support you need and deserve!

 A person with curly brown hair wearing glasses, a floral shirt, and a choker necklace, smiling on a boat on a river with trees in the background.